ga-wdi-lessons/react_todo_walkthrough/readme.md

 The `deleteTodo` takes the todo, passed from the child Component of `Todo` up through a chain of references.
 It deletes it with axios.
 Upon deletion, all todos are grabbed from the container state and filters out the one deleted, updates the state to have only the remaining todos.

-## Editing Todos (if time allows students will talk through the solution)
+## Editing Todos and Updating Completion Status
+> if time allows students will talk through the solution